cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 - Any wavelength is centered at a certain frequency, with gaps between signals for distinction.
 - The Pilot Tone is placed in one of these gaps, utilizing low power and data rate.
 - Messages, encoded in binary, are modulated and converted into optical signals sent via the Pilot Tone band.
-- The Pilot Tone is added as overhead to the Optical Channel Layer (OCh) by the transponder and is terminated at the end of the OCh.
+- The Pilot Tone is added as overhead to the Optical Channel Layer (OCH) by the transponder and is terminated at the end of the OCH.
 - It reflects faults or errors in the associated client signal.

 ## Optical Supervisory Channel (OSC)